jwd83/VCR/README.md

 ### Schedule video reencodes

-Setup a background daemon to do video reencodes to a browser friendly format
+Created a reencode queue that goes to mp4 container in a browser friendly codec.

 ## Setup Notes